svigil777/DSACodingPuzzle/ReadMe.txt

    the state machine.

    Clearly, this is a rather simplistic algorithm.
-And yet, depending upong the characteristics of features in the environment, it will have a varied degree of success.
+And yet, depending upon the characteristics of features in the environment, it will have a varied degree of success.
 Therefore, tuning these parameters for the obstacle environment is an activity that should be performed.
 This can be done apriori by studying the expected obstacle environment.
 Or, it